-The scent of your vagina will vary based on things like hydration levels, recent food intake, medications, overall health status, and where you are in your menstrual cycle.
+The scent of your vagina will vary based on things like:

-Common vaginal scents include coppery, musky, meaty, or fleshy, explains Felice Gersh, MD, author of “PCOS SOS: A Gynecologist’s Lifeline To Naturally Restore Your Rhythms, Hormones, and Happiness.”
-(Though sex may alter the scent for a few hours, especially if there was an exchange of bodily fluids).
+Common vaginal scents include coppery, musky, meaty, or fleshy, says Felice Gersh, MD, author of “PCOS SOS: A Gynecologist’s Lifeline to Naturally Restore Your Rhythms, Hormones, and Happiness.”
+(Though sex may alter the scent for a few hours, especially if there was an exchange of bodily fluids.)

 The natural secretions from your vaginal tissue often produce an odor.
 This is totally normal and to be expected.
 Still, sometimes that odor can seem stronger than usual.